nanhu-lab/beam-datalake/README.md

 # beam-datalake
 A new IO connector named DataLakeIO, which support to connect Apache Beam and data lake, such as Delta Lake, Apache Hudi, Apache iceberg.
-With DataLakeIO, data from Apache Beam's pipelines can be written to a data lake.
-It is also supported to read data from the data lake into Apache Beam's pipeline.
+With DataLakeIO, data from Apache Beam's pipelines can be written to data lake.
+It is also supported to read data from data lake into Apache Beam's pipeline.
 ## Requirements
 * Apache Spark 3.2.0 is required.
 * Apache Beam 2.41.0 is required.